sebastianfdz/sebastianfdz/README.md

-Founder & CTO.
 I build AI agents for accounts payable teams.

 **The work**: agents that read every line of every invoice, compare it against what was actually ordered and received, and flag the one number that's off —